pry/pry/README.markdown

 * Read the [YARD API documentation](http://rdoc.info/github/pry/pry/master/file/README.markdown)
 * See the [source code](http://github.com/pry/pry)

-Pry also has `rubygems-test` support; to participate, first install Pry, then:

-1. Install rubygems-test: `gem install rubygems-test`
-2. Run the test: `gem test pry`
-3. Finally choose 'Yes' to upload the results.

 ### Commands

 Nearly every piece of functionality in a Pry session is implemented as